 The museum also serves as the Regensburg UNESCO World Heritage Visitor Centre.
 The visitor center explains why the city is honored with a UNESCO World Heritage Site designation.

 However, the other reason to visit the Regensburg Bridge Tower Museum is to climb to the top of the Brückturm clock tower.
 This is the last of the surviving bridge towers in Regensburg (historically there were at least three towers along the bridge).
 The views from the tower are spectacular!

 On the banks of the Danube is the Regensburg Sausage Kitchen.
 This restaurant lays claim to being the oldest restaurant in Germany, and also the oldest continuously open to the public restaurant in the world.
 The restaurant on this location has been open since the year 1146.

 These days, this sausage kitchen serves up about 6,000 bratwursts to visiting tourists and locals.
 The sausages are served in even-numbered combinations with six, eight, or 10 being the most common.
-Sauerkraut and their own famous Regensburg Sausage Kitchen Mustard come included.
+Sauerkraut and their own famous mustard come included.